-Metro in Moscow: getting around the capital with ease
+Metro in Moscow: Getting Around the Capital

 The Moscow subway system or Metro is the cheapest and fastest way of getting around the Russian capital.
 Metro was opened in 1935 and was the first underground railway system in USSR.
 The Moscow Metro was Soviet’s ambitious architectural projects aimed at socialism propaganda.
 Numerous artists and architects worked under its interior.
 Reflective marble walls, high ceilings and grand chandeliers was designed to manifest the communist idea of a bright future.
 A lot of stations still looks like "artificial underground sun".